The cloud — the very concept of what it is and what it does — remains ambiguous to lot of non-technical managers.

 There will always be updates and new technologies on storage, security, analytics, hardware and software components, and every other feature in computing.

 Cloud providers offer these innovations, which customers can automatically get access to.
 This enables organizations to adapt quickly at lower costs.

 Persuading non-technical managers to transition to the cloud may prove to be a challenge for some organizations.
 Providing them with a basic knowledge of its architecture and how it all works is a step forward in demystifying cloud computing.

-Nevertheless, the pandemic served as a multiplier in the interest in the cloud.
+Nevertheless, the pandemic served as a multiplier in the interest in the various cloud computing platforms.
 Adoption of and spending in cloud computing technologies is increasing.

 Use cases for cloud computing services are far-reaching, whether it be for internal systems, B2B software, B2C apps, data storage, among many others.
 Depending on your business needs, you can leverage the cloud to reduce spending, optimize resources, deploy services faster, and grow with the fast pace of computing and digital innovations.